 Myofascial Release Work (MFR)

 Myofascial release refers to a technique which manually stretches the connective tissue (fascia) surrounding muscle tissue.
-It’s aim is to attempt to bring about changes in the tone of this fascia and thus relieving pain.
+Its aim is to attempt to bring about changes in the tone of this fascia and thus relieving pain.
 The technique is deep and slow to enable penetration of the layers of the fascia until the deeper tissues are reached.
 This technique may require your active participation, as your therapist may ask you to perform certain slow movements with the muscles that are being worked on.
-Read more about the Myofascial Release Work (MFR) technique here.

 Trigger Point Therapy